Liiift-Studio/haig-tribute/wp-content/themes/timely/readme.txt

 = Does this theme support any plugins? =

-Kuhn includes support for Infinite Scroll in Jetpack.
+Timely includes support for Infinite Scroll in Jetpack.

 == Changelog ==

-= 1.0.5 - Sepbember 01 2017 =
-- Main menu floats to the top on wide screens.
-- Social media menu added to footer.

-= 1.0.4 - August 11 2017 =
-- Responsive images throughout.
-- New paging navigation for archive views.
-- Minor bugfixes.

-= 1.0.3 - June 10 2017 =
-- Replace complex calc with simpler fr in archive layout.
-- Break words in archive titles to allow for the above.

-= 1.0.1 - May 31 2017 =
-* Resolve MS Edge support by being more forceful with @supports rules (basically no grid until Edge supports it properly).
-* Code cleanup to resolve latent issues.

-= 1.0 - May 30 2017 =
+= 1.0 - May 30 2021 =
 * Initial release

 == Credits ==